colonket/colonket.github.io/lab3.md

 }
 server {
     # A more robust implementation would return code 301 instead of passing to port 443,
-    # but this rule serves to show that we can route traffic between ports on the same host
+    # but this example rule serves to show that we can route traffic between ports on the same host
     listen 80;
     proxy_pass 127.0.0.1:443;
 }